Principal Investigator

 Undergraduate Research Assistants

-Ella Neuman is a third year undergraduate student majoring in psychology and minoring in political science.
+Ella Neuman is a fourth year undergraduate student majoring in psychology and minoring in political science.
 She is interested in political psychology, counselling psychology, and forensic psychology.
 After completing her BA, Ella plans on pursuing graduate studies in either counselling psychology or forensic psychology.

-Mohammed Ali is a fourth-year undergraduate psychology specialization student in the faculty of science.
+Mohammed Ali is a fifth-year undergraduate psychology specialization student in the faculty of science.
 He is interested in developing his research skills and the links between psychology and leadership and is hoping to pursue a master’s degree in psychology and enter the field of clinical psychology.

-Morgan Benterud is a third-year honors undergraduate student majoring in psychology.
+Morgan Benterud is a fourth-year honors undergraduate student majoring in psychology.
 She is interested in social psychology and interpersonal relationships.
 After completion of her undergraduate degree, she plans to pursue a masters and possibly PhD in clinical psychology.

-Olivia Staub is a third-year undergraduate student majoring in psychology and minoring in sociology.
+Olivia Staub is a fourth-year undergraduate student majoring in psychology and minoring in sociology.
 She is interested in social psychology, specifically topics connected to social influence, group dynamics, and self-identity.
 Upon completing her undergraduate degree, Olivia plans to pursue graduate studies in clinical or counselling psychology.

-Omar Wazed is a fourth-year undergraduate student in the Faculty of Arts, where he is pursuing a dual major in Psychology and Economics.
+Omar Wazed is a first year Masters of Economics student.
 He has a passion for exploring the intricate workings of the human mind and behavior.
 Omar plans to further his studies with a Master of Science in Clinical or Counselling Psychology, aspiring to become a Clinical Psychologist, Psychological Researcher, or an Urban Planner.

-Yami Patel is a third year psychology major with a sociology minor, in the Bachelor of Arts.
+Yami Patel is a fourth year psychology major with a sociology minor, in the Bachelor of Arts.
 She is interested in social psychology, with a focus on how marginalized and underrepresented groups can emerge to be unconventional leaders and what that would change for society.
 In the future she plans on attending graduate school for counselling, clinical or forensic psychology.

 Affiliate Lab Members